guptapriya7171/SDESheetChallenge/README.md

 Though the worst-case complexity is O(n^2), on an average it gives us O(nlogn) time complexity.
 You can also think of considering Merge sort, which is very similar to Quicksort but has more complexity than quicksort.

 ![This is an image](https://www.codingninjas.com/blog/wp-content/uploads/2020/11/image-170.png)

+Access Modifier:
+The access modifiers in Java specifies the accessibility or scope of a field, method, constructor, or class.
+The four access modifiers in Java are public, protected, default, and private.
+In CN it was mentioned that there three modifier, might be an old video.
+Include one more,
+## Four Types of Access Modifiers
+<h6>Private</h6>: We can access the private modifier only within the same class and not from outside the class.
+<h6>Default</h6>: We can access the default modifier only within the same package and not from outside the package.
+And also, if we do not specify any access modifier it will automatically consider it as default.
+<h6>Protected</h6>: We can access the protected modifier within the same package and also from outside the package with the help of the child class.
+If we do not make the child class, we cannot access it from outside the package.
+So inheritance is a must for accessing it from outside the package.
+<h6>Public</h6>: We can access the public modifier from anywhere.
+We can access public modifiers from within the class as well as from outside the class and also within the package and outside the package.